thirdweb-dev/contracts/docs/DropERC20.md

-*The max number of claim per wallet.*
+*The max number of tokens a wallet can claim.*

 #### Returns